Growing Bright and Beautiful Yellow Vegetables

 I have written extensively about my love of growing peppers.
 If you’ve been around here for awhile, you’ve probably heard me gush about my favorite red pepper – the big, prolific, and delicious Carmen.

-Lucky for me, the alchemist plant breeder at Johnny’s Selected Seeds decided the world needed a yellow version of my favorite pepper.
-Escamillo has a lot of the same characteristics as Carmen.
-The only trait that is not as robust as its sister in the Solanaceae family is the prolific production.
-But, two out of three is pretty good for me.
+Lucky for me, the alchemist plant breeders at Johnny’s Selected Seeds decided the world needed a yellow version of my favorite pepper.
+Escamillo has a lot of the same characteristics as Carmen, although I do find it to be slightly less productive.

 Read more in my essential guide to growing sweet peppers successfully.